RakinduM/WorldView-Country-Explorer-App/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/mNaxAqQD)

 ## Description
-This is a **frontend-focused web application** designed for users to search and explore information about countries around the globe.
-Using the **REST Countries API**, the app fetches and displays real-time data about countries, including details like population, capital, region, and more.
+This is a **full-stack web application** designed for searching and exploring information about countries around the world.

-The project is built using **React** and styled with **TailwindCSS**, focusing on interactive design and smooth user experience.
+The **frontend** uses the **REST Countries API** to fetch and display country-related data, such as population, capital, and more, along with dynamic features like filtering and detail views.

+The **backend** (built with **Express.js**) complements the frontend by providing additional APIs if needed—for example, user authentication, or storing user preferences.
+This repository brings together powerful tooling for both frontend and backend development.

 ---

 ## Features
+- **Frontend**:
-- **Search Functionality**: Users can search for countries by name.
+  - Search for world countries using the REST Countries API.
-- **REST Countries API Integration**: Fetches country data dynamically.
-- **Filter by Region**: Allows filtering countries by region (e.g., Asia, Europe).
+  - Filter countries by region and view detailed country information.
-- **Detail View**: Provides additional information about a selected country.
-- **Responsive Design**: Optimized for desktop and mobile devices.
+  - Bookmark countries as user preference
-- **Animations**: Smooth transitions powered by Framer Motion.
+  - Responsive layout and animations with TailwindCSS and Framer Motion.

+- **Backend**:
+  - Extendable Express.js server setup to handle APIs if needed.
+  - Optional support for features like user authentication and preferences storage.
+  - MongoDB integration using Mongoose for data persistence.

 ---